-- Educating Users — After signing a new agreement, it may be helpful to post a summary of its terms and conditions in a place where those accessing the licensed content can easily view it.
+- Informing Your End-Users — After signing a new agreement, it may be helpful to post a summary of its terms and conditions in a place where those accessing the licensed content can easily view it.
 To go further, you could ask authorized users to sign a notice agreeing to the accepted uses before they can access the content.

-As a general precaution, you may want to educate users on how to spot illegal usage.
+As a general precaution, you may want to educate those who access and use your licensed content about how to spot illegal usage.
 You may ask them to notify those in charge by way of an internal reporting form if they suspect illegal usage.

 Monitoring use of digital content involves several steps.
 Some safeguards include the following: